Start the Party (album)

-Start the Party is the fourth and final studio album by Welsh post-hardcore band the Blackout.
+Start the Party is the fourth studio album by Welsh rock band the Blackout.
 It was released by Cooking Vinyl on 21 January 2013.
 Following the touring cycle for their third studio album, Hope (2011), the band began writing material for their next album.
 They recorded the album with A frontman Jason Perry acting as producer.
 It revolves around party-going, having received comparisons to the output of the Beastie Boys, and the guitar work of the Foo Fighters and Papa Roach.

 Prior to the release of Start the Party, the Blackout embarked on a brief tour of the United Kingdom, and released music videos for "Start the Party" and "Running Scared".
 The album's artwork shows Dirty Sanchez' stunt performer Mathew Pritchard crowd-surfing.
 For promotion, the Blackout went on another headlining UK tour, a European support slot for Yellowcard, and made appearances at the Soundwave festival in Australia.
 Music videos for "Radio" and "Take Away the Misery" were released in mid-2013, and the Blackout embarked on a UK tour at the end of the year.

 Start the Party received generally positive reviews from music critics, some of whom commented on the Blackout's musicianship.
 The album reached number 35 on the UK Albums Chart.
 "Start the Party" and "Runnin' Scared" charted at number 22 and 35, respectively, on the UK Rock & Metal Singles Chart.